 “Food always tastes better when it is cooked outside!”
 This may be so, but food cooked away from a comfortable and well equipment kitchen will be nowhere as quick and easy to make.
 Does food taste better when you have braved the great outdoors?
 Hopefully after reading this article it will!

-For those of you who have ventured into the great world away from civilisation, whether on a hiking, cycling, climbing, or sailing trip, or one of dozens of other outdoor pursuits that take you into the wilderness, you will understand what I am talking about.
-And for those of you about to embark on perhaps your first expedition to the great unknown, I hope this book will give you some important insights into what you are about to face.
+For those of you who have ventured away from civilisation, whether on a hiking, cycling, climbing, or sailing trip, or one of dozens of other outdoor pursuits that take you into the wilderness, you will understand what I am talking about.
+And for those of you about to embark on perhaps your first expedition to the great unknown, I hope this article will give you some important insights into what you are about to face.

-I have written this book in a hope to move away from the time honoured traditions of food burnt to a crisp on an open fire, or dehydrated food; boiling for 3 hours on a single burner stove, with the added flavour of grass and bits of twig.
+I have written this article in the hope to move away from the time honoured traditions of food burnt to a crisp on an open fire, or dehydrated food; boiling for 3 hours on a single burner stove, with the added flavour of grass and bits of twig.

 So whether you are planning a few days hiking through Snowdonia National Park in Wales, cycling the Great Wall of China, or planning to reach Everest Base Camp hopefully you will be inspired to move away from more basic outdoors foods and enjoy a little more luxury.